MCStrauss/Variant-Graph/README.md

 ## Goal
-Working on combining VCFS for Drosophila chromosomes to build a VG graph that will allow for a new reference genome that encapsulates the genetic variation of the Drosophila population..
+Working on combining VCFS for Drosophila chromosomes to build a VG graph that will allow for a new reference genome that encapsulates the genetic variation of the Drosophila population.
 Built by researchers from the UCSC genomics institute and Sanger institute [VG](https://github.com/vgteam/vg)  takes VCFS and a reference genome and builds a graph that captures the genetic variation of by having multiple "paths" so that if a minor allele exists it takes it into account when aligning reads and not possibly discarding it as a linear reference does.